 The Travesía Cachiños becomes a short path, with a series of steps that lead you to the street below.
 The views of the sea here are gorgeous!
 We stopped to admire and photograph it.

-After walking down the hill and the steps, we turned left, then right on the narrow pavement, to join the Rúa Baixada á Praia once again.
+After walking down the hill and the steps, we turned left, then right on the narrow pavement, to join the Rúa Baixada á Praia once again and the small beach of the Praia de Area Grande.
+It is at this juncture, 4.4 kilometers from A Pasaxe, where the Senda Litoral joins the route as noted above.

 After the beach the Camino leaves the beach-front road and turns to the left onto a side road.
 Along the road is a long parking area along the coastline.
 Within a few meters, the Camino takes a path to the left, shown below.